Obidee/QuickBus-2022-Sales-Summary/README.md

 6. After creating the pivot tables, I plotted charts in a different sheet to answer each question.

 The results of the analysis and recommendations have been attached in this repo as pdf.
+It is also worthy to note that permission was obtained from management of the company to display this analysis and the information publicly on my pertfolio.